jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 ## Default variables

+- window size variables:
+  - def\_scaleWidth\_rayWidg: is the default screen type expected.
+By default, raywidg will scale up but not down
+  - def\_winWidth\_rayWidg: default width of the window
+    - this is set for the smallest smartphone screen possible
+  - def\_winHeight\_rayWidg: default height of the window
+    - this is set for the smallest smartphone screen possible
+  - def\_FPS_rayWidg: frames per second (60)
+- tiling variables
   - def\_widgHeightGap\_rayWidg: controlls the y-axis
     (vertical) gap between widgts and the padding around text in widgets
     - for gap: font\_height / def\_widgHeightGap\_rayWidg
     - for padding:
       font\_height / def\_widgHeightGap\_rayWidg
+   - def_getPad_rayWidg: gets height padding for to top or bottom of a widget (uses widgHeightGap)
+     - you input the font height
+   - def_getTotalPad_rayWidg: gets padding for both the top and bottom of a widget (uses getPad)
+     - you input the font height
+- font and entry box variables
+  - def\_fontSize\_rayWidg: default font size to use (20)
+  - def\_fontSpacing\_rayWidg: default font spacing to use
+  - def\_cursor\_rayWidg: ascii character printed for
+    cursor in entry boxes
+  - def\_blinkCursor\_rayWidg: ascii chacter printed for
+    when the cursor is blinked
+  - def\_cursorBlinkInterval\_rayWidg: number of frames
+    needed to do a complete blink of the cursor
   - def\_maxStrLen\_rayWidg: maximum length of string
     allowed
-- def\_cursor\_rayWidg: ascii character printed for cursor in entry boxes or other widgets that use the cursor (no idea which)
-- def\_blinkCursor\_rayWidg: ascii chacter printed for when the cursor is blinked
+- file variables
+  - def\_pathSep\_rayWidg: symbol used to separate file paths (chagnes for windows)
+  - def\_maxFileLen\_rayWidg: maximum length of string
+    allowed for a file name
+- widet variables
   - def\_border\_rayWidg: number of pixels to offset the border around a shape by
   - def\_focusBorder\_rayWidg: number of pixels to offset the focus border by
-- def\_<colorName>\_rayWidg: predefined hex code for a color in rayWidg (colors can vary between OSs)
-  - use `Color colST GetColor(def_<colorName>_rayWidg)` to
-    get the color for raylib or for rayWidg use hex values
+- color variables
+  - raywidg is designed around a two color theme, whith a slight change for when the GUI is in focus
+  - darkmode variables:
+    - def\_backFocusDarkCol\_rayWidg: is the background
+      color when the GUI is in dark mode and in focus
+    - def\_forFocusDarkCol\_rayWidg: is the forground
+      color when the GUI is in dark mode and in focus
-  - lightGrey is a light grey color
+    - def\_backDarkCol\_rayWidg: is the background color
+      when the GUI is in dark mode and not in focus
-  - darkGrey is a dark grey color
+    - def\_forDarkCol\_rayWidg: is the forground color
+      when the GUI is in dark mode and not in focus
+  - lightmode variables:
+    - def\_backFocusLightCol\_rayWidg: is the background
+      color when the GUI is in light mode and in focus
+    - def\_forFocusLightCol\_rayWidg: is the forground
+      color when the GUI is in light mode and in focus
-  - white is white
+    - def\_backLightCol\_rayWidg: is the background color
+      when the GUI is in light mode and not in focus
-  - black is black
+    - def\_forLightCol\_rayWidg: is the forground color
+      when the GUI is in light mode and not in focus
-- def\_fontSize\_rayWidg: default font size to use (20)
+- variables unique to Mac
   - def\_macRoundness\_rayWidg: controlls how round the
-  rectangles are on a Mac or when `-DMAC` is used during compile time
+    rectangles are on a Mac or when `-DMAC` is used during compile time (not very good, but kinda works)
   - def\_macSegments\_rayWidg: segments is used in drawing rouned rectangles in raylib, no idea what does
     - only appies to a Mac or when `-DMAC` is used during compile time

 ## State variables